Information about Lutheran Services in Iowa

 Lutheran Services in Iowa (LSI) is one of Iowa’s largest human services agencies with over 1,000 employees.
 We are a nationally accredited agency, providing services in all 99 counties of Iowa and with over 20 locations throughout the state.

-Our staff includes experts in the fields of child welfare, mental health, parent education, child abuse prevention, foster care, adoption, disability services, refugee services, behavior management, home health care and many other areas.
+Our staff includes experts in the fields of child welfare, mental health, parent education, child abuse prevention, foster care, adoption, disability services, refugee services, behavior management and many other areas.

 LSI believes in giving voice to those who are not heard.